Sanctions and Asset-Freezing

 provision in relation to that provision.[18]

-“designated” have the same meanings as they have in Part 1 of
+“designated” have the meanings that they have in Part 1 of the

-a UK sanctions provision, the Order may provide, for the purpose of any of the
+sanctions provision, the Order may provide, for the purpose of any prohibitions

 (i) as an exception under